grzegorzblaszczyk/shell-proteins/README.md

 print_usage "first_param" "second_param"
 ```

-You can also use your own functions (example from `shell-proteins-ext` repository):
+You can also use your own functions (example from my `shell-proteins-ext` repository):

 ```{r, engine='bash', count_lines}
 #!/bin/bash